Carlene Carter: Career

 Carlene Carter's earliest released solo recording was "Friendly Gates", a track included on her stepfather Johnny Cash's 1974 album The Junkie and the Juicehead Minus Me, and credited under the name Carlene Routh.

 Her solo recording career began in the late 1970s with her eponymous debut album.
 In 1979, during a concert at New York City's The Bottom Line, she introduced a song about mate-swapping called "Swap-Meat Rag", from her album Two Sides to Every Woman, by stating, "Well, if that don't put the 'cunt' back in country, I don't know what does."
 Johnny Cash and June Carter were in the audience, unbeknownst to Carlene.

 Carter co-wrote a song with Guy Clark's wife, Susanna Clark, for Emmylou Harris on her 1978 Quarter Moon in a Ten Cent Town album, "Easy From Now On".
+Carter has stated that the song launched her career as a songwriter and opened doors for her as a performer.

 In 1983, she had a top-40 hit "I Couldn't Say No", a duet with Robert Ellis Orrall.

 In 1987, Carter joined with the singing trio The Carter Sisters, consisting of her mother June Carter Cash and June's sisters Helen and Anita Carter.
 Together, they formed a revived version of the Carter Family, and were featured on a 1987 television episode of Austin City Limits along with Johnny Cash.

 Carter revived her solo career with the album I Fell in Love, in 1990.
 The album and title song topped the US country albums and singles charts, respectively.
 Following a lengthy stint living in the UK and in the run-up to her divorce from English singer-songwriter Nick Lowe, Carter had returned to the U.S., where in 1988 she met musician Howie Epstein, bassist in Tom Petty and the Heartbreakers.
 Epstein helped Carter get her career back on track, producing I Fell in Love and co-authoring its title track with longtime collaborator, Milwaukee writer Perry M. Lamek.
 In 1991, the song "I Fell in Love" earned a Grammy Award nomination for Best Female Country Vocal Performance.
 The album, which featured straight-ahead, retro-sounding country (unlike her prior work, which had combined country, rock and roll and pop sounds) was among the first successes of the 1990s "neotraditionalist" movement in country.